siddharthborderwala/mypeach/README.md

 File storage is managed using AWS S3 compatible Cloudflare R2.
 The configuration is in `src/lib/storage/index.ts`.

+### Public Bucket

+The public bucket is used to store files that are publicly accessible, such as design thumbnails.

+### Protected Bucket

+The protected bucket is used to store files that are protected by authentication, such as the original design files.

 ## Background Jobs

 Background jobs are managed using [trigger.dev](https://trigger.dev).
 The configuration can be found in `trigger.config.ts`.